Alimadcorp/besideu/README.md

 All tables will have RLS policies to ensure users can only access their own data and data they're authorized to see (friends, messages, etc.).

 ### Indexes
-- `user_locations.geohash` - For efficient geohash-based queries
+- `user_locations.location_hash` - For efficient hash-based queries
 - `user_locations.updated_at` - For finding recently active users
 - `messages.dm_id, timestamp` - Composite index for message retrieval
 - `messages.sender_id, timestamp` - Composite index for rate limiting